NOAA-GFDL/FRE/t/README_tests.md

    module load fre/test
    batch.scheduler.fre.usage
    echo $?
-   # A list of FRE versions and users (with a number in parenthesis) whouls be
+   # A list of FRE versions and users (with a number in parenthesis) should be
    # printed to stdout.
 Exit status should be 0.
    ```